 - Help with evidence review projects can be requested by any full-time Harvard faculty member.
 Faculty can place requests on behalf of Harvard trainees or students but will be expected to participate in meetings where substantive aspects of the project are discussed

 - Requesters must provide a *.harvard.edu email address (hsph.harvard.edu, bidmc.harvard.edu, etc.)

 - Research projects for publications funded through Harvard (including NIH grants)

 - Projects partnering with for-profit companies will be reviewed on a case by case basis

 - We will not be able to work on multiple projects sponsored by the same PI concurrently

 - We can not support the production of practice guidelines because of the heavy time commitment required

 - Please contact us before you accept a commission or contract from an organization outside of Harvard such as the WHO or a Lancet Commission.
 We may not be able to meet deadlines associated with such projects or have sufficient staff resources to take on the work.

 What to expect in your initial consultation

-- Project management plan and delivery of citations
+- Plan the delivery of citations

 - Co-authorship or acknowledgement agreement